datawire/datawire-connect/docs/cli/createOrg.rst

 The organization name must be the third to last argument supplied with the command.

 Any UTF-8 string may be used as the organization name.
-Quotes must be used around the value if it includes spaces.
+Quotes must be used around the value if it includes spaces or apostrophes.

 ..
    JMK: Add any length restrictions.
 I've successfully used several hundred characters.